GCOM7140/group-project/README.md

 ### Data and Methods Advice
-As you get started on this project, we encourage you to be divergent in your thinking ([Peng 2018][]).
-Begin today by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], and [Statista].
-Then, with a better understanding of the industry and landscape that The Juice Laundry operates in, conduct primary research via relevant online sites, such as [Elevate], [Instagram], and [Yelp].
+As you get started on this project, we encourage you to be divergent in your thinking (see [Peng 2018][]).
+Begin today by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], [Statista], and other platforms (see the [Commerce LibGuide] for options).
+Then, with a better understanding of the industry and landscape that TJL operates in, conduct primary research via relevant online sites, such as [Elevate], [Instagram], and [Yelp].

 In class, we will analyze the following data sets:

-* The [juicelaundry][] R data package, which includes point-of-sale transaction details for TJL's locations on the Corner and in the AFC, as well as information about a set of juice and smoothie bars' Instagram accounts and the engagement they have generated from their posts.
+* The {juicelaundry} data package, which includes point-of-sale transaction details for TJL's locations on the Corner and in the AFC, as well as information about a select set of other juice and smoothie bars' Instagram accounts and the engagement they have generated from their posts.
-* Google Review data, which contains the text comments and star rating of all reviews posted to Google Maps/Places for The Juice Laundry and selected other juice and smoothie bars.
+* Google Review data, which contains the text comments and star rating of all reviews posted to Google Maps/Places for TJL and a select set of other juice and smoothie bars.
 * [Google Trends][] data, which can capture relative search interest and emerging trends for topics that are relevant to TJL's business.